victorsecco/PyeRDF/README.md

     conda create -n epdf python=3.12.8 -y
     conda activate epdf

 I only tested the code in this python version.
-You can also just install python 3.12.8.
+You can also just install the standalone Python 3.12.8.

 3. **Build the package**